 I don't keep onion powder (!) or that item the Chex people call "seasoned salt" on hand, and my garlic powder is rather ancient, so a little creativity was called for.
 You can use your creativity, too.
 But this recipe will get you started.

-PARTY MIX, REMIXED
+___________________________________________PARTY MIX, REMIXED

 Adapted from the Chex Original Recipe